1 / 9

 A Brief History of the Highway

-The Sunset Highway was established in 1913 as a primary state highway and on July 1, 1915 the highway was officially completed and dedicated.
-The 1915 route originally began at the Pacific Highway in Renton.
-Then eastward to North Bend, and then over the Snoqualmie Pass, through the towns of Easton, Cle Elum and Ellensburg.
-The road then continued east to Vantage where you had to take a ferry across the Columbia River.
-From the east side of the river, the road continued north to Quincy and then west to another ferry across the Columbia.
+In 1913, the Sunset Highway was designated as a primary state highway, and on July 1, 1915, it was officially opened.
+The original route began at the Pacific Highway in Renton and extended east to North Bend, crossing Snoqualmie Pass and passing through the towns of Easton, Cle Elum, and Ellensburg.
+From Ellensburg, the road continued to Vantage, where a ferry crossed the Columbia River.
+On the eastern side of the river, the road continued north to Quincy, and west to a second ferry crossing of the Columbia.

-From here the highway meets the Old Colockum Road and follows it north to Wenatchee.
-From Wenatchee the traveler crossed the Columbia River for a 3rd time (on a bridge) and continued north to Waterville, and then eastward to Spokane.
-In 1913 the concrete bridge over Latah Creek was opened for traffic, this new road and bridge bypassed the old wagon road, which gave motorists a better approach to the city.
+From there, the highway followed the Old Colockum Road north to Wenatchee.
+Travelers crossed the Columbia River for a third time via a bridge, continuing north to Waterville before heading east to Spokane.
+The 1913 completion of the concrete bridge over Latah Creek in Spokane modernized the route, allowing motorists to bypass the old wagon road and providing a more direct approach to the city.